dafinoer/bussy/README.md

 # bussy

 A simple project where i used the latest material design(Material3) with the Flutter.
+Here i don't use a structure that's to clean, because it's just a simple project, but i always try to keep the clean code.

 ## Getting Started